Arnavion/www-arnavion-dev/src/blog/2019-08-04-lets-encrypt-via-azure-function.md

 >Verify the uploaded certificate is a KeyVault Secret, not a KeyVault Certificate

 ... as if implying that CDN does not support using KeyVault certificates, only secrets.
 But I did not believe this, since even [CDN's own documentation for user-managed certificates](https://docs.microsoft.com/en-us/azure/cdn/cdn-custom-ssl?tabs=option-2-enable-https-with-your-own-certificate){ rel=nofollow } explicitly talks about using KeyVault certificates.
+(The KeyVault certificate object obviously does not contain the private key that Azure CDN would need to serve HTTPS, but every certificate that's uploaded to KeyVault also implicitly creates a KeyVault secret that holds the full certificate, including its private key.
+The KeyVault certificate object contains a reference to this KeyVault secret object, and Azure CDN uses this to determine the KeyVault secret.)

 Eventually they realized the issue was that the private key in the cert was not marked "exportable", so even though it existed CDN was not able to access it.
 This is apparently a Windows-specific feature that works by adding [an `msPKI-Private-Key-Flag` attribute to the private key, that contains a `CT_FLAG_EXPORTABLE_KEY` flag.](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-crtd/f6122d87-b999-4b92-bff8-f465e8949667){ rel=nofollow } Windows and Windows tooling checks for the presence of this attribute and flag, and artificially rejects access to the private key if the flag is unset.